marcuss/april-2020/README.md

 Command line application for scoring bowling games.
 Games should be provided as an input file.

+The program runs from the command-line and take a text file as input.

 ## Usage
 `java -jar bowling.jar`